Back to Blog

 • Built-in SEO solutions

-You need to add these pieces yourself or use a framework built on React.
+You need to add these pieces yourself — or use a framework built on top of React.

 What is Next.js?

 Next.js is a React framework.
-It uses React for the UI but adds everything else you need for a production website.
+It uses React for the UI layer and adds everything else you need for a production website.

 Next.js includes: